How to Review Basketball Film Faster | Basketball Video Analysis Tips for Coaches

 Small, repetitive tasks can eat up hours of film review.
 Examples:

 Instead, focus on high-impact plays and stats.
 For example, if your team struggles with three-point defense, pull just those possessions to analyze patterns.
-By removing unnecessary steps, you’ll get insights faster and have time to apply them in practice.
+By removing unnecessary steps and automating your basketball film review, you’ll get insights faster and have time to apply them in practice.

 Timing matters.
 Reviewing film a week later can make it harder for players to connect lessons to their performance.
 Ideally, your review happens within 24 hours of the game, so you can address trends in the next practice.